 Your marketing team can’t be successful or help your sales team if you are working in silos.
 For the true value of marketing to be realized, it’s essential to create a collaborative environment between sales and marketing.
 Consider having the marketing team attend weekly sales meetings to better understand the challenges that sales team is facing so that they can be problem solvers.
 The marketing team should also have the opportunity to keep sales informed about current campaigns and activities that buyers may be interested to learn about.

 These tips offer a solid foundation for marketers who want their sales team to rely on them.
 If this has you excited, here are a few other ideas to consider:

 - If a sales person is having a call with a lead generated via marketing activity, consider having a marketing team member sit in on the call(s) through the close of sale.
 This will help make your sales and marketing folks really feel like they have a shared goal and purpose – closing the sale!

 - Showcase individual salesperson’s expertise by creating white papers or helpful emails and blogs “written” by them for your customers to download and read.
 This will establish credibility and familiarity with that salesperson among your customers.

 - Facilitate social media training and provide a guide on how sales can share content that marketing creates on social media (particularly LinkedIn) to increase the chances that your customers will see it.

 Remember that creating a sales dependency on marketing is not a quick fix or short term process.
-If you’re a fresh produce marketer who would love to take steps in this direction in 2018, consider giving us a call.
 We can help counsel you on how to make this marketing dream scenario your reality!